 Back in Tennessee, the Thomas' church, as well as the local association (Salem Baptist Association) were in the process of building a campground for ministering to others.
 Various churches each sponsored a cabin to be built.
 Captain Thomas' family also built a cabin in honor of Norris, and the association further honored him, by naming the camp, "Camp Nor-Da-Tho."
 His mother traveled to the Westmoreland Campground with her grand-daughter often, where she served in the kitchen.
 Captain Thomas' daughter grew up with a wonderful step father, and leads a very happy and full life with her family, serving in ministry as her grandmother did many years before.

 As time moved on, the camp was sold to various owners, and for many years it belonged to Mission Discovery.
 Countless families and their children have precious memories attending church camps here.
-Restoration Ark seeks to preserve those cherished moments by updating the buildings and re-opening the doors to families, churches, organizations, businesses and other small groups for weddings, gatherings, reunions, and retreats.
+Restoration Ark seeks to preserve those cherished moments by updating the buildings and re-opening the doors to create Westmoreland's only BnB approach to Cabin Camping.

 This will be a place where people can relax, disconnect from the internet, and reconnect with each other in a charming woodland haven.